vmware-tanzu-labs/cf-mgmt/docs/config/README.md

     all_access_plans:
     - standard

-# added in 1.0.38+ adds ability to have a list of user(s) or patterns to exclude from removal
+# added in 1.0.38+ adds ability to have a list of user(s) or patterns to exclude from removal.
+Uses re2 syntax: https://github.com/google/re2/wiki/Syntax
 protected-users:
 - ci_cd_user
 - abcd_123_*